qoherent/ria-hub-docs/docs/content/.Administration/config-sheet.md

     For custom reactions, add a tightly cropped square image to public/assets/img/emoji/reaction_name.png
 - `REACTION_MAX_USER_NUM`: **10**: Change the number of users that are displayed in reactions tooltip (triggered by mouse hover).
 - `CUSTOM_EMOJIS`: **gitea, codeberg, gitlab, git, github, gogs**: Additional Emojis not defined in the utf8 standard.
-    By default, we support Gitea (:gitea:), to add more copy them to public/assets/img/emoji/emoji_name.png and add it to this config.
+    By default, we support RIA Hub (:gitea:), to add more copy them to public/assets/img/emoji/emoji_name.png and add it to this config.
 - `DEFAULT_SHOW_FULL_NAME`: **false**: Whether the full name of the users should be shown where possible.
 If the full name isn't set, the username will be used.
 - `SEARCH_REPO_DESCRIPTION`: **true**: Whether to search within description at repository search on explore page.